freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/setup-freme-in-the-ide.md

 pos: 4.12
 ---

+# Setting up FREME in the IDE

 This guide helps software developers that want to do programming work using FREME to setup integrated development environments (IDE) such as Eclipse or Netbeans.

-# Setup FREMECommon, b-Services or e-Services
+## Setup FREMECommon, b-Services or e-Services

 First you clone the Git repositories from GitHub, e.g.